-Depreciation of fixed assets is generally calculated using the straight line method or production/service output method, depreciating on a monthly basis starting from the month after the fixed assets were first put into use.
+Depreciation of fixed assets is calculated using the straight line method, the working capacity (or output) method, the double declining balance method or the sum of years’ digits method by depreciating on a monthly basis starting from the month after the fixed assets were first put into use.
 For fixed assets which have ceased to be used, depreciation would stop in the month after they have ceased to be used.
-As for fixed assets requiring other depreciation methods or change in the existing depreciation method, approval has to be sought.
+Once chosen, the depreciation method should not be changed arbitrarily.

 Before proceeding with a construction project, an enterprise must prepare its budget, purchase the equipment and materials required, carry out accurate project costing, make efforts in saving project costs, and work out a project completion plan.

 In calculating the value of intangible assets, relevant detailed information must be available, which includes copy of ownership certificate, bases and standards for calculation etc. Valuation of proprietary technology, franchise and goodwill must be assessed and recognised by authorised certification bodies or Chinese chartered accountants.

 (a) Costs and Expenses

 Expenses incurred and associated with the production and operation of an enterprise should be entered as costs and expenses according to stipulations.
 An enterprise should distinguish production costs and expenses for the period in recognising an expense.
 Production costs should be included as product costs, and expenses for the period recognised directly in profit or loss of the current period.
 Period expenses include management fees, marketing fees and finance charges.